Pokoyokjk/AI/README.md

 # Instructions to get the program running:
-# 1. Create a safe environment to avoid issues
+# 1. Create a safe environment to install packages without affecting the system-wide Python installation
 conda instructionssjdhbh

 # 2. Install grobid_client_python